Foods

 Morning Meal

 Each skunk gets approximately 1/3 cup frozen mixed veggies thawed, along with supplements as needed.
 Some get added extra virgin olive oil.
-Some get Bil-Jack or Nutro dog food.
+Some get no-grain dog food.
 Occasionally add cereal or grain.

 Evening Meal

-Choice of one per day yogurt, cottage cheese, Swiss cheese or other types of cheese, ricotta
+Choice of one per day Goats milk, yogurt, cottage cheese, Swiss cheese or other types of cheese, ricotta

-Choice of one per day honey, flax seed oil, Best Coat, ranch dressing, I Can't Believe It's Not Butter! (used on items skunks will not eat)
+Choice of one per day Coconut oil, honey, flax seed oil, Best Coat, ranch dressing, I Can't Believe It's Not Butter! (used on items skunks will not eat)

 Choice of two per day raw oats, puffed rice, other types of cereal, almonds, soybeans, macaroni salad, beans, natural bread, pasta, brown rice

-Choice of one per day fruits - pear, apple, blueberries, one or two grapes, melon, banana, strawberry, cranberries (once in a great while)
+Choice of one per day fruits - pear, apple, blueberries, melon, banana, strawberry, cranberries (once in a great while)

 Every day Harlmen Dyna Taurine